Sons of Confederate Veterans: Notable members

 Notable members of the organization include former President Harry S. Truman, former senators Strom Thurmond, Jesse Helms, Absalom Willis Robertson, political commentator Pat Buchanan, and actor Clint Eastwood.
+In the twenty-first century, the organization began admitting African-American members, including Nelson W. Winbush and Harold Kenneth Edgerton.

 According to Heidi Beirich, William D. McCain is regarded within the SCV as its true founder.
 McCain, who remained a steadfast segregationist throughout his tenure, was Adjutant-in-Chief of the organization from 1953 to 1993.
 While he occupied this office he was also president of the University of Southern Mississippi and director of the Mississippi Archives.
 He never ceased to defend the Confederacy and its politics, and controlled the SCV "with an iron fist" until the late 1980s.
 He opposed the civil rights movement, claiming in a speech he gave in 1960 that "The Negroes prefer that control of the government remain in the white man's hands", and strived to prevent blacks from attending the University of Southern Mississippi.